 Are Scholarships Available?

 - Scholarship funding is available for a life-changing Panim el Panim experience!

-Panim el Panim Forms
+Panim el Panim Forms and Documents

 Panim el Panim is Hebrew for “face to face.”
 Since 1988, 16,000 teens from more than 200 communities have traveled to Washington to participate in Panim el Panim.
 About 1,000 participants each year meet with Members of Congress and their staff, hear from policy experts, enjoy Washington's national monuments and historic sites and return home knowing that they have the power to make a difference!